 What is a Landlord Inventory?

 A property inventory is a detailed report which records the condition and cleanliness of each room and its fixtures and contents of a rental property at the beginning of a tenancy.
-They are also often referred to as a “schedule of condition“:
+They are also commonly referred to as “schedule of condition” (or “condition report“):

-Disputes over repairs at the end of the tenancy are incredibly common, but with an inventory in place, it makes it much easier to prevent them.
 Property inventories are put in place to help protect both landlords and tenants, so no one is unfairly made liable for damages they are not responsible for.

 Why landlords and tenants should always have a property inventory

-- They help remind both tenant and landlord what the condition of the property was at the beginning of the tenancy
+- They help remind both tenant and landlord what the condition of the property was at the beginning of the tenancy.

-- They avoid (or at least, reduce) disputes, because inventories help determine who is liable for any damages
+- They avoid (or at least, reduce) disputes, because inventories help determine who is liable for any damages.

-- If there is a dispute over any damages and the matter escalates to adjudication, an inventory will play a vital role in reaching a solution
+- If there is a dispute over any damages and the matter escalates to adjudication, an inventory will play a vital role in reaching a solution.

 - Without an inventory, landlords will have a terrible time recovering any costs from the deposit if the tenant disputes the claims.
 A tenancy deposit adjudicator will require evidence for any claims, so it will be not sufficient to say, “the property was left in bad condition so I need the deposit to rectify it”